-A summery and satisfying lunch, this open faced tart cherry prosciutto sandwich will not disappoint with its salty-sweet combo.
-Thank you to the Cherry Marketing Institute for sponsoring this post!
+A summery and satisfying lunch, this open faced prosciutto sandwich with tart cherries will not disappoint with its salty-sweet combo.
+It takes just a few minutes to throw together, and is packed with delicious flavor!

 I’m always on the lookout for new easy lunch ideas – anyone else?
 Anything I make at lunch needs to come together quickly, as I’m either packing it while rushing out the door or making it when already hungry.
 As a result, I can tend to get into ruts and make the same things over and over just because it’s easy.

-To amp up the protein, I added some beans to the mix, and to turn them into a spreadable (and even more delicious) sandwich topper, I mixed them with goat cheese.
+To amp up the protein, I added some white beans to the mix.
+To turn them into a spreadable (and even more delicious) sandwich topper, I mixed them with goat cheese.
 Arugula, my favorite green, rounded things out with a pop of color – and some bonus nutrients.

 To amp up the deliciousness, I drizzled a little garlic olive oil on top before toasting – highly recommend doing this.
 If you don’t have garlic olive oil, you can use normal olive oil and a little garlic powder.

 Now it’s time to toss on your prosciutto:

-Followed by the arugula.
+Next, follow it up with some arugula.
 And you’re ready to eat!

 That was easy.